dfelinto/blender-manual/manual/render/cycles/object_settings/cameras.rst

 set the camera object rotation to (90, 0, -90) or pointing along the positive X axis.
 This corresponds to looking at the center of the image using the default environment texture mapping.

-Minimum/Maximum Latitude/Longitude
+.. _bpy.types.CyclesCameraSettings.latitude:

+Latitude Min, Max
+   Limits of the vertical field of view angles.

+.. _bpy.types.CyclesCameraSettings.longitude:

+Longitude Min, Max
-   Limits of the vertical and horizontal field of view angles.
+   Limits of the horizontal field of view angles.

 Fisheye